Perth (North) - Highgate

 Perth (North) - Highgate has a highly educated workforce with strong representation in professional services.
 Its unemployment rate is 5.1%.

-As of June 2025, there are 9,290 residents employed, with an unemployment rate of 4.1%, which is 1.2% higher than Greater Perth's rate of 3.9%.
-Workforce participation in Highgate stands at 73.0%, compared to Greater Perth's 65.2%.
-Major employment sectors include professional & technical services, health care & social assistance, and accommodation & food services.
-Notably, professional & technical employment is concentrated at 1.9 times the regional average, while construction has limited presence with 5.2% employment compared to 9.3% regionally.
+As of June 2025, 9,290 residents are employed, which is 1.2% higher than Greater Perth's rate of 3.9%.
+Workforce participation is high at 73.0%, compared to Greater Perth's 65.2%.
+Employment is concentrated in professional & technical (1.9 times the regional average), health care & social assistance, and accommodation & food services.
+Construction employment is lower than the regional average at 5.2% compared to 9.3%.

 Frequently Asked Questions - Employment